thinkshout/feeding-texas/_press/2015/11/Media-Tip-Sheet-Resources-for-Thanksgiving-Hunger-Stories.md

 According to the U.S. Department of Agriculture, 17% of Texas households (one in six) experience food insecurity.
 Texas is one of fourteen states with a higher food insecurity rate than the nation as a whole.
 In raw numbers, 1.7 million Texas households are food insecure, more than any other state except California.
 Food insecurity numbers for specific Texas counties are available [here](http://www.feedingtexas.org/learn/communities/snapshot-texas/).

 **What are the right – and wrong – ways to describe food insecurity?**
 Food insecurity means being temporarily unable to afford all the food one needs.
-This circumstance can lead to coping mechanisms – such as visiting food pantries or purchasing low-cost / unhealthy foods.
+This circumstance often leads to coping mechanisms like visiting food pantries or purchasing low-cost / unhealthy foods.
 In more extreme cases food insecurity results in skipping meals or not eating so that one’s children can eat.

 * Good shorthand terms for food insecurity are “struggling to avoid hunger,” “hungry, or at risk of hunger,” and “hungry, or faced by the threat of hunger.”
 * Food insecurity is a household situation, not an individual situation.
 Therefore it is more accurate to refer to food insecure households rather than food insecure people or children.